 26 September 1928 Wajinpulungk, NT

 c.
-15 December 1928 Hatches Creek, NT, After an exchange of words, Harry Henty attempts to shoot Wilaberta Jack at his hut.
-While trying to protect his wife, Lizzie, Wilaberta Jack shoots Henty dead.
-Wilaberta Jack is arrested and tried for murder.
-On 31 July 1929, the Supreme Court of Central Australia, sitting in Darwin, acquits Wilaberta Jack, giving a verdict of 'justifiable homicide'.
+15 December 1928 Hatches Creek, NT, After an exchange of words, Harry Henty attempts to shoot Willaberta Jack at his hut.
+While trying to protect his wife, Lizzie, Willaberta Jack shoots Henty dead.
+Willaberta Jack is arrested and tried for murder.
+On 31 July 1929, the Supreme Court of Central Australia, sitting in Darwin, acquits Willaberta Jack, giving a verdict of 'justifiable homicide'.
 This verdict was unusual, as In earlier times Aboriginal men tried for murdering colonists often went to the gallows, whether they were guilty or not.
-Wilaberta's trial was reported in the Northern Standard, on Friday 2 August 1929, p.
-5. This incident is the inspiration for award-winning director, Warwick Thornton's film, Sweet Country, scheduled for national release in Australia on 25 January 2018.
+Willaberta Jack's trial was reported in the Northern Standard, on Friday 2 August 1929, p.
+5. This incident was the inspiration for award-winning director, Warwick Thornton's film, Sweet Country, released in Australia on 25 January 2018.

 1928Cockatoo Spring, NT